ralismark/ralismark.github.io/_posts/2017-04-11-initial-post.md

 layout: post
 title: e4ecd8b Initial Post
 tags: blog
+excerpt: This is the first post of the (hopefully long-lasting) blog
 ---

 This is the first post of the (hopefully long-lasting) blog.
 I'll be writing